segevfiner/keepawake-rs/README.md

 as appropriate for the specific shell you are using.

 ## Notes
 Preventing the computer from explicitly sleeping, and/or by closing the lid, is often restricted in various ways by the OS, e.g. Only on AC power, not in any PC running Windows with [Modern Standby](https://learn.microsoft.com/en-us/windows-hardware/design/device-experiences/modern-standby).
+Also note that Modern Standby ignores/terminates power requests on DC (Battery) power, [PowerSetRequest - Remarks](https://learn.microsoft.com/en-us/windows/win32/api/winbase/nf-winbase-powersetrequest#remarks).

 ## License
 MIT License.